brandonjk/fixed-nav-bar/README.md

 fixed-nav-bar
 =============

-A stylishly simple, fixed navigational bar with a semi-transparent background.
+Stylishly simple, fixed navigational bar with a semi-transparent background.